User's X banner image

 Strengths:

-• Educational: Their citizen science projects, like 'Help us hunt galaxies using images taken by @NASAWebb,' showcase their dedication to public education.
+• Engaging: Interactive tweets like 'Help us hunt galaxies using images taken by @NASAWebb!' invite public participation and foster connection.

 Weaknesses: